dowlandaiello/Go-Rpcify/README.md

-# Go-Apiify
+# Go-Rpcify
-A Go library for generating event-based API endpoints.
+A Go library for generating event-based RPC endpoints.